Tewodros II: Conflict with Great Britain

-He has been said to have used a pistol which he had used during fighting for unification during the era, though in reality he used a duelling pistol gifted to him by Queen Victoria and presented by Consul Cameron.
+He has been said to have used a pistol that he had used during fighting for unification during the era, though in reality he used a duelling pistol gifted to him by Queen Victoria and presented by Consul Cameron.
 Tewodros II was buried by the British troops at Magdala's Medhane Alem (Savior of the World) Orthodox Church under the name of Theodore II.
-In 2019 the National Army Museum announced the return to Ethiopia of a lock of Tewodros' hair, taken after his death in battle.
+In 2019, the National Army Museum announced the return to Ethiopia of a lock of Tewodros's hair, taken after his death in battle.

-Magdala was in the territory of the Muslim Oromo tribes who had long before taken it from the Amhara people; however Tewodros had won it back from them some years earlier.
-Two rival Oromos queens, Werkait and Mostiat, had both allied themselves with the British and claimed control of the conquered fortress as a reward.
-Napier much preferred to hand Magdala over to the Christian ruler of Lasta, Wagshum Gobeze, because if Gobeze were in control of the fortress, he would be able to halt the Oromos advance and assume responsibility for over 30,000 Christian refugees from Tewodros's camp.
-Yet as Gobeze was unresponsive to these overtures, much preferring to acquire Tewodros's cannons, and the two Oromo queens could not reach an arrangement, Napier decided to destroy the fortress.
-After a thorough medical examination which confirmed Tewodros' death as the result of suicide, the body was dressed and laid out in a hut.
+Magdala was in the territory of the Muslim Oromo tribes who had long before taken it from the Amhara people; however, Tewodros had won it back from them some years earlier.
+Two rival Oromos queens, Werqitu and Mostiat, had both allied themselves with the British and claimed control of the conquered fortress as a reward.
+Napier much preferred to hand Magdala over to the Christian ruler of Lasta, Wagshum Gobeze, because, if Gobeze were in control of the fortress, he would be able to halt the Oromos advance and assume responsibility for over 30,000 Christian refugees from Tewodros's camp.
+Yet, as Gobeze was unresponsive to these overtures, much preferring to acquire Tewodros's cannons, and the two Oromo queens could not reach an arrangement, Napier decided to destroy the fortress.
+After a thorough medical examination, which confirmed Tewodros's death as the result of suicide, the body was dressed and laid out in a hut.
 By the request of the Emperor's widow, the body was later buried in the Church of Magdala.
 Lieutenant Stumm, an eyewitness, described the discovery of Tewodros's body:

 Climbing a narrow rock stairway, we advanced quickly toward a second gate, through which we passed without meeting resistance.
 About a hundred paces beyond it lay the half-naked body of the Emperor himself, who had taken his own life with a pistol shot.
 A strange smile was on the remarkably young and attractive-looking face, and I was struck particularly by the finely drawn, boldly aquiline nose.